biopragmatics/bioregistry/README.md

 Hopefully there will be a paper describing this resource on *bioRxiv* sometime in 2021!
 Until then, you can use the Zenodo [BibTeX](https://zenodo.org/record/4404608/export/hx) or [CSL](https://zenodo.org/record/4404608/export/csl).

+## 💰 Funding

+The development of the Bioregistry is funded by the DARPA Young Faculty Award W911NF2010255 (PI: Benjamin M. Gyori).